msdhingra/MNIST-digit-recognition/README.md

 # MNIST-digit-recognition
-My own implementation for training my own neural network( MNIST dataset ).
+Implementation for training a neural network( MNIST dataset ).